AndresBo/world-history-react-app/README.md

 # World History Events React app

 Allows users to search for world history events.
+Returns up to 10 cards with the event and the date.

 ## Data:
 Data will be sourced from [Historical Events API](https://api-ninjas.com/api/historicalevents).
 It returns